| Go

 the range by 74, 88 and 113% and subtract each from the high to get

 the lowest retracement objective.
 (Derived from Table B, Column 10).
+What about a Bear Market, in which

 the low of the previous 4-year cycle is taken out?
+A close below 64% would

 indicate the previous cycle bottom is likely to be taken out either as